adelaidemicroscopy/adelaidemicroscopy.github.io/_build/html/_sources/pages/qupath-cellpose.md

 omnipose
 ```

 Alternatively, you can run the cellpose/omnipose GUI from a Windows `.bat` file.
 This let's you open the cellpose GUI with a double-click of an icon.
-For instructions see the [Appendices](#running-cellpose-from-bat-file).
+For instructions see the {ref}`Appendix A <run_cellpose_bat>`.

-See {ref}`Appendices <running-cellpose-from-bat-file>`.

 #### 4.2 Testing cellpose 3
 1. Open a fluorescent or brightfield image.